 "We've come a long way from Pride as just a Sunday parade," Burdick said.
 "But we're hoping to create a Pride 365 scenario, where people support Pride year-round."

-Ahi Martin-McSweeney, who manages the GSBA's Capitol Hill Alliance Program, said people seem to be getting savvier and more empowered to spend in a way that aligns with their values.
+Ahi Martin-McSweeney, who manages the GSBA's Capitol Hill Business Alliance Program, said people seem to be getting savvier and more empowered to spend in a way that aligns with their values.
 GSBA tries to make it easier for people to make those spending choices.

-Matt Landers, who manages public policy and government relations for GSBA, said an uptick in interest in GSBA membership is in line with a growing trend of values-based consumerism.
+An uptick in interest in GSBA membership is in line with a growing trend of values-based consumerism.
 That makes it especially important for brands to show their customers where they stand.

 Why Intentional Spending Matters